Marine Enlisted Field Artillery Cannoneer – MOS 0811

 Job Qualifications for MOS 0811

 Marines must have a general technical or GT score of 90 or above on the Armed Services Vocational Aptitude Battery (ASVAB) to qualify as field artillery cannoneers.
-They'll complete the USMC cannon crewman course and demonstrate their qualification through performance when they've completed their basic training, or they can complete the appropriate MCI courses.
+They'll complete the USMC cannon crewman course and demonstrate their qualification through their performance when they've completed their basic training, or they can complete the appropriate MCI courses.
 In the second scenario, recruits will demonstrate their qualification through on-the-job training.

 Related Marine Corps Jobs